 Here are the steps along the timeline to a career in the actuarial field:

 - Start with a bachelor’s degree in a relevant area.
-Applied Mathematics is perfect.
+An Applied Mathematics Degree is perfect.
 Why not an Actuarial Science degree?
 Pick a degree that’s too narrow, and you could be limiting your career trajectory.
-Applied Mathematics fits the actuarial career path but also lets you explore so much more.
+Applied Math fits the actuarial career path but also lets you explore so much more.

 - Expect to pass a series of highly challenging actuarial exams in the future.
 Learning is constant in this profession.

 - Apply to internships or basic actuarial positions.
 You’ll want to steadily gain experience while you’re working on your exam qualifications.

 - Obtain the necessary technical skills.
 Actuarial science relies on cutting-edge enterprise software, computer programming languages, team collaboration, and audio-visual software.

 Should you commit to becoming an Actuary, you might be working in an industry that depends on analyses of costs and risks.
 Actuaries use statistical methods to predict the likelihood of a specific events occurring in various settings and when they are most likely to unfold.
 They can also become consultants on the probable economic impact of those events.
 Insurance companies famously rely on actuarial science professionals, as they apply the results of actuarial science to determine the risks of accidents and damage to houses and vehicles, and set premiums.
 In short, actuarial science is a big draw for mathematically inclined grads looking to apply their degrees in careers that matter.

 Explore all of Post's undergraduate and graduate degrees & certificates